tuly-developer/consultr/README.md

 ## API routes
-API_SUPERHERORES_KEY required in request header
+api-superheroes-key required in request header

 #### Get one/all superheroes